 Indeed, it is a path that refers to the divine order.
-The moment we disregard this order, it is a violation of God’s Hukam.
+The moment we disregard this order, it violates God’s Hukam.

-Divine order is the system established by His Hukam, where we do not create chaos and misery for ourselves or fellow human beings, animals, plants, and our living environment.
+Divine order is the system established by His Hukam, where we do not create chaos and misery for ourselves or fellow humans, animals, plants, and our living environment.

 The divine order is a disciplined and conscientious undertaking to get into the spirit of the Hukum.

-In this order, resides our religiosity of being honest, humble, and sincere, be considerate and helpful to others, be merciful, forget and forgive, love fellow beings and care for the environments, including animals, plants, and nature.
+In this order resides our religiosity of being honest, humble, sincere, considerate and helpful to others, being merciful, forgetting and forgiving, loving fellow beings and caring for the environment, including animals, plants, and nature.

-And everything else which is pious, pure, and morally firm to bring us in alignment with Guru Nanak’s universal dictum: Hukum Razai Chalna, Nanak Likhyea Naal.
+And everything else which is pious, pure, and morally firm aligns us with Guru Nanak’s universal dictum: Hukum Razai Chalna, Nanak Likhyea Naal.